-The non-prevailing party in any arbitration shall pay all costs of the arbitration and all attorneys' fees.
+The non-prevailing party in any arbitration shall pay all cost of the arbitration and all attorney's fees.

-13. EFFECT OF OTHER LAWS ON WARRANTY PROVISIONS
+12. EFFECT OF OTHER LAWS ON WARRANTY PROVISIONS

 Notwithstanding any other provision of this Warranty, the Purchaser's rights and the Builder's obligations hereunder shall be without any force and effect and this Warranty shall be deemed superseded by any U.S. Government required warranty or other third-party warranty provided to Purchaser as required by local jurisdictions.